0xferrous/eth.nvim/README.md

 2. **Navigate**: Press `<leader>ee` (default) or run `:lua require('eth-nvim').explore_selection()`
 3. **Choose Explorer**: Select from the configured block explorers (ordered by frecency)
 4. **Open**: The URL opens in your default browser

-### Frecency-Based Ordering

-The plugin automatically learns your preferences and orders explorer options based on **frecency** - a combination of frequency and recency:

-- **Frequently used explorers** appear higher in the list
-- **Recently used explorers** get priority over older selections
-- **Per-directory tracking** adapts to project-specific network preferences
-- **Global fallback** ensures consistent ordering across all projects
-- **Decay over time** ensures the ordering stays relevant to current usage patterns

-The frecency system tracks:
-- **Usage count**: How often you select each explorer
-- **Last used timestamp**: When you last used each explorer
-- **Recent activity**: Additional weight for explorers used in the past week
-- **Directory context**: Separate tracking per project directory
-- **Time-based decay**: Reduces priority for explorers not used recently

 ### Examples